mrpandey/graphPlayground/README.md

 [![Click to see the action](https://forthebadge.com/images/badges/check-it-out.svg)](https://mrpandey.github.io/graphPlayground/)
 ![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)

-Lets you create interactive graph (or network) diagrams.
+A webpage which lets you create interactive graph (or network) diagrams.
 You can add vertices and draw edges to connect them.
 These elements react according to various forces acting on them.

-Meant for recreational and fun purpose.
+Meant for recreational and fun purpose. [**Click here**](https://mrpandey.github.io/graphPlayground/) to visit.

 #### Similar Project